 A ‘Tai Chi’ for everyone.
 Now for the meaning behind this cunningly devised title, well two meanings.
 The first being we have designed our tai chi programme to be all inclusive.
 We have had the pleasure of teaching adults, children in groups and in schools, lots of classes for children with special education needs, people with disabilities and we also hope our programmes will be used to great effect in the workplace.
 The other meaning in the title is that tai chi comes in many flavours.
 We will go into this topic in later posts, for now to name a few, there are many different styles of movement, Yang, Chen, Sun, Wu and others.
 Then there are variances in the way it is taught, for example, martial, detailed, simplified, as a sport, holistically and for health.
 There are tai chi empty hand forms, ball forms, rouli ball, stick, staff, fans and swords.
 You can use tai chi solo, or in groups, to give performances, enter competitions and contact in push hands.
 The beauty in all this, simplifying it all, tying everything together, is a set of principals which can be found in all styles of tai chi.
 There really is something out there for everyone.

 So who is this ‘we’, we keep on writing.
 My name is Pete and my partner in business and in life is Marian.
 We have introduced ourselves on the about us page or you can just get to know us in time, the tai chi way.
-We are excited to be launching the Chi Forward programme – which we will be writing about in the next post.
+We are excited to be launching the Chi Forward programme – which we will be writing about soon.
 Chi Forward has been designed by us over the last few years, what we aimed for in our ‘flavour’ of tai chi, is a simplified version, respecting the principles, fun, enjoyable and easy to follow and learn.
 The main message we want to leave you with is that tai chi is for everyone, it is great for your body and mind and it is bucket loads of fun.